-Perhaps I should offer to develop their website for them?
+Perhaps I should offer to develop their website

 I have made quite a bit of progress over the last couple of years in Xàtiva learning Spanish.
 Although I still have a huge amount to learn, I no longer worry about having to answer the phone or go to the shops and ask for something.
 (Thanks to my teachers, Aarón and Saffron; and my intercambio partners, Eva and her sister Neus!)

 So I have been contemplating starting to learn the local language, Valenciano (which is almost identical to Catalan, which is spoken in Catalunya, the area around Barcelona).
 Continue reading